JvanKatwijk/algol-60-compiler/README.md

 	return __res_val;
 	}

-The resulting compiler compiled Algol 60, using C as intermediate language and - if the mapping to C succeeded - is invoked a C compiler and generated an executable.
+The resulting compiler compiled Algol 60, using C as intermediate language, and - if the mapping to C succeeded - invoked a C compiler and an executable is generated.
 For those interested: it was certainly capable of handling things like the "man or boy" example (although that takes more lines in C than the fac example above).